Last Updated: March 28, 2023

 – Masks with Tube

 Tube masks often feature an above tube that aids in removing CO2 and aids in inhaling without spilling water within.
-They’re designed to be used as snorkeling and scuba diving masks – those that have a sound communication system in place for protection.
+They’re designed to be used as snorkeling and scuba masks – those that have a sound communication system in place for protection.

 You have enough room across from your lips to speak and breathe.
 Furthermore, they are now accessible with a plethora of functions at a low cost.